Preben Arentoft

-Preben Arentoft (born 1 November 1942) is a Danish former football player who played in the midfielder position.
-He played professionally for a number of clubs, most notably Newcastle United and Blackburn Rovers.
-He played nine games for the Denmark national football team.
+Preben Arentoft (born 1 November 1942) is a Danish former professional footballer who played as a midfielder who played for a number of clubs, most notably Newcastle United and Blackburn Rovers.
+He played nine games for the Denmark national team.

-Biography
+Career

 Born in Copenhagen, Arentoft started playing football with Copenhagen club Brønshøj Boldklub.
 He made his Danish national team debut in June 1965, and played four national team games while at Brønshøj.
 He moved abroad to play professionally for Scottish club Greenock Morton.
 Due to the Danish rules of amateurism, he was no longer eligible for the Danish national team.

 In 1969, Arentoft moved to England to play for Newcastle United.
 He played for Newcastle until 1971, earning the nickname Benny.
 He made a total of 63 appearances for the club, scoring 3 goals.
 He helped Newcastle win the Inter-Cities Fairs Cup in 1969, scoring in the second leg of the final.
 This made him the first Danish football player to win a European cup title.
-He is also remembered for having to play in goal during a 5-1 win over Manchester United in 1970, coming on for an injured Willie McFaul.
+He is also remembered for having to play in goal during a 5–1 win over Manchester United in 1970, coming on for an injured Willie McFaul.

 The rules of amateurism on the Danish national team was abandoned in 1971 before a game against Portugal.
-Preben Arentoft (representing Newcastle United) was picked, along with a handful of other players, to be the first professionals ever to participate on the national team.
-Denmark lost the game 5-0.
-He gained another 4 caps that year to round off his career in the national team.
+Arentoft (representing Newcastle United) was picked, along with a handful of other players, to be the first professionals ever to participate on the national team.
+Denmark lost the game 5–0.
+He gained another four caps that year to round off his career in the national team.

 In 1971, he moved on to English club Blackburn Rovers, before ending his career with Helsingør IF.